 Aimée Bonar is a poet who discovered her love for writing in an English class.

-Bonar is a High School Insider summer intern and a rising senior at Francis Polytechnic High School in Sun Valley, Calif. where she’s Editor-in-Chief for the student newspaper The Poly Optimist.
+She is a rising senior at Francis H. Polytechnic High School in Sun Valley where she’s editor-in-chief for the student newspaper The Poly Optimist.

-“I volunteered [to be Editor-in-Chief] because I like being in charge,” Bonar said.
+“I volunteered [to be editor-in-chief] because I like being in charge,” Aimée Bonar said.

-Her mother, Lilian Bonar, has been amazed by Aimée’s ambition, but not surprised that writing has something to do with it.
+Her mother, Lilian Bonar, has been amazed by Bonar’s ambition but not surprised that writing has something to do with it.

-“When Aimée was three years old, she got a napkin at a restaurant and told me she was writing a book.
+“When Aimée was 3 years old, she got a napkin at a restaurant and told me she was writing a book.
 I knew she was going to be a writer,” Lilian Bonar said.

-Because Bonar’s parents have two different ethnic backgrounds — her Mother is Mexican and her father is white — Bonar has developed strong emotions surrounding her dual identity.
+Because Aimée Bonar’s mother is Mexican and her father is white, she has developed strong emotions surrounding her dual identity.

-Her mother believes Bonar will come to embrace both of her cultures.
+Aimée Bonar’s mother believes her daughter will come to embrace both of her cultures.

-“I understand that she has difficulties finding herself, but I think eventually she is going to find herself and be 100% sure about who she is,” Lilian Bonar stated.
+“I understand that she has difficulties finding herself, but I think eventually she is going to find herself and be 100% sure about who she is,” Lilian Bonar said.

-Brian Macias, a close friend of Aimée Bonar, is very much aware of her niche for writing.
+Brian Macias, a close friend of Aimée Bonar, is very much aware of her passion for writing.